Mark-Donohue/tripshare-api/README.md

 # TripShare API
 This is the back-end API application for TripShare.
-It is written using [Node](https://nodejs.org/en/) and [Express](https://expressjs.com/) and a [MongoDB](https://www.mongodb.com/) persistance layer.
+It is written using [Node](https://nodejs.org/en/) and [Express](https://expressjs.com/) with a [MongoDB](https://www.mongodb.com/) persistance layer.

 ## Running Locally
 To run TripShare API locally, please have [npm](https://docs.npmjs.com/about-npm) installed on your machine.
 Once installed, execute the following commands: